nickderobertis/copier-full-stack-app-fastapi-nextjs-terraform-aws/README.md

 steps to get everything deployed correctly:

 1. Create a Vercel account if you don't have one already and generate an API key
-2. Create a Google Cloud account if you don't have one already and generate a client id, client secret, and JWT secret
+2. Create a [Google Cloud account](https://console.developers.google.com/) if you don't have one already and generate a client id, client secret, and JWT secret
+   - Create a project for the application, if one does not exist
+   - Go to Credentials -> Create Credentials -> OAuth Client ID
+   - Select Web Application
+   - Add `http://localhost:3000`, `https://<insert main domain>`, and
+     `https://staging.<insert main domain>` as authorized JavaScript origins
+   - Add the same domains but with `/auth/google` as authorized redirect URIs, e.g. `https://staging.<insert main domain>/auth/google`
+   - Go to "OAuth consent screen" in the navigation menu
+   - Select "External" and add the main domain as an authorized domain.
+Fill out the rest of the form as desired
+   - On the Scopes page, add any additional scopes you would like to gain access to during the OAuth flow.
+If you only want Google login, you can skip this step.
 3. Create a Google account for the e2e user
-4. Create a Google account for the system email user
+4. Create a Google account for the system email user and enable "less secure access"
-5. Create an AWS root account and an IAM user for the application
+5. Create an AWS root account and an IAM user for the application, with the following permissions:

+- AmazonRoute53FullAccess
+- AmazonEC2ContainerRegistryFullAccess
+- AmazonSSMFullAccess
+- AmazonEC2FullAccess
+- AWSCertificateManagerFullAccess
+- IAMFullAccess
+- AmazonECS_FullAccess
+- CloudWatchFullAccess
+- AmazonVPCFullAccess
+- AWSCloudFormationFullAccess
+- AmazonDynamoDBFullAccess
+- AmazonS3FullAccess
+- AmazonRDSFullAccess
+- AmazonSNSFullAccess
+- AmazonPrometheusFullAccess
+- AWSLambda_FullAccess

+6. Create a Slack user token starting with `xoxp`, and a Slack webhook URL

+- See the README.md in the `infra` directory for more details on setting up Slack alerts

+7. Createa RapidAPI account and generate an API key
-6. Install and set up `direnv` if not already installed
+8. Install and set up `direnv` if not already installed
-7. `cd` into the repo directory and run `direnv allow`, then `cd` into the `infra` directory and run `direnv allow` again
+9. `cd` into the repo directory and run `direnv allow`, then `cd` into the `infra` directory, then `cd` back into the root directory and into the `e2e` directory, running `direnv allow` each time prompted.
-8. Fill out `.env` and `infra/.env`
+10. Fill out `.env`, `infra/.env`, and `e2e/.env`
+11. Add secrets to the Github repo:

+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
+- `GH_TOKEN`: Personal access token

 ## Development Status